 On occasion he and his wife, Linda, would travel for hours to pick up the last existing birds of a rare breed and bring them home.
 They would then raise and preserve that rare breed.
-It has not been uncommon they go years between orders for chicks of that breed.
+It has not been uncommon that they go years between orders for chicks of some breeds.
 Why do they do this?
 They do it because of the need to preserve the genetic resources and cultural heritage they represent.

 Profit is not the primary motivating factor for the existence of Sandhill Preservation Center.